rancher/opni-docs/docs/logging/logging.md

   selector:
     opster.io/opensearch-cluster: opni
     opster.io/opensearch-nodepool: nodes
-  type: ClusterIP
+  type: NodePort
 ```

-If you are using a Load Balancer you can change the service type to LoadBalancer, otherwise you will also need an ingress for the service.
+If you are using a Load Balancer you can change the service type to LoadBalancer and if you do choose to use a ClusterIP you will also need an ingress for the service.

 ### Opensearch Cluster Binding
 Next you will need to create an Opensearch Cluster Binding.
 This triggers Opni to install the index policies and generic roles it needs into the Opensearch cluster.
 This can be achieved by applying the following manifest: